 - Start with users, not the data.
 As first, try to understand the goal of end-users.
 If you can realize this for sure, you will create a dashboard that is most useful for them.
 What is this all mean in practice?
 Go and talk to the users and try to understand the scope.
 Try to build a dashboard that is not in constant need of updates!
 Because of this, you can cut development costs.

 - Don’t flood the user with unwanted information.
 You should seek that the dashboard is useful for them.
 You can even create such custom views.
 Filter data and display the relevant information only, as well.

 - Use visualization and create a clean Excel dashboard.
 Charting prospects are almost endless.
 That’s where data visualization comes into play.
-Use simple charts if you want; most useful to use a gauge, bullet, and variance charts also.
+Use simple charts if you want; most useful to use gauge, bullet, and variance charts also.

 - Improve Excel Dashboard UI and UX: Build a menu and control your dashboard from the ribbon!
 Add a dependent help using tooltips to improve user experience.

 To-do list if you are using large data tables:

 - Freeze Top Row: Keep the first row of the table visible while you scroll down!
-Use this feature if you want to keep the information always on the top — like table headers with column names.
+Use the Freeze Panes feature if you want to keep the information always on the top — like table headers with column names.

 - Enable Horizontal Scroll: Use this function if you have large data sets and you have the main data in the first column.
 Go to the View Tab and choose the ‘Freeze first column.’

-- Apply row styles: Frequently, we lose the focus when browsing large tables.
+- Apply row styles: Frequently, we lose focus when browsing large tables.
 Use table-style formatting to keep our eyes on the main content.

 - Use the GROUP and UNGROUP function to drill-down into details.